h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 We reiterate that systems implementing this specification, but which are configured with setting that forbid RADIUS/1.1, will behave exactly the same as systems which do not implement this specification.
 Systems implementing RADIUS/1.1 SHOULD NOT be configured by default to forbid that protocol.
 That setting exists mainly for completeness, and to give administrators the flexibility to control their own deployments.

 While {{RFC7301}} does not discuss the possibility of the server sending a TLS alert of "no_application_protocol" (120) when the client does not use ALPN, we believe that this behavior is useful.
 As such, servers MAY send a a TLS alert of "no_application_protocol" (120) when the client does not use ALPN.

-We recognize that this behavior may not always be possible or available in any underlying TLS implementation.
+However, some TLS implementations may not permit an application to send a TLS alert of its choice, at a time of its choice.
+This limitation means that it is not always be possible for an application to send the TLS alert as discussed in the previous section.
+The impact is that an implementation may attempt to connect, and then see that the connection fails, but not be able to determine why that failure has occurred.
+Implementors and administrators should be aware that unexplained connection failures may be due to ALPN negotiation issues.

 The server MAY send this alert during the ClientHello, if it requires ALPN but does not receive it.
 That is, there may not always be a need to wait for the TLS connection to be fully established before realizing that no common ALPN protocol can be negotiated.